-- 1) The term Combined programme is used for situations where the student studies for two programmes at the same time and will conclude each separately with a Diploma (also called a double degree). - 2) Requests for a Combined programme have to be submitted to the Examination Board by the student before the start of the programme. - 3) The total study load of the overlap between the programmes cannot exceed 30 EC to be eligible for the MSc Degree. - 4) The overlap cannot include (part of) the MSc Research in the Master's programmes or the Final Assignment in the PGD course.
+- The term Combined programme is used for situations where the student studies for two programmes at the same time and will conclude each separately with a Diploma (also called a double degree). - 2) Requests for a Combined programme have to be submitted to the Examination Board by the student before the start of the programme. - 3) A total study load of 30 EC from other programmes can be incorporated to be eligible for the MSc Degree of the ITC programme. - 4) The overlap cannot include (part of) the MSc Research in the Master's programmes.